aimerykong/Recurrent-Scene-Parsing-with-Perspective-Understanding-in-the-loop/README.md

 ## cityscapes dataset
-performance on *valset* [in training, fine-annotated trainset only, flip-augmentation only, one GPU, resnet101 as front-end chunk, softmax loss, multi-scale test]
+performance on *valset* [in training, fine-annotated trainset only, flip-augmentation only, one GPU, resnet101 as front-end chunk, softmax loss, test w/o augmentation unless specified]

 #### baseline (deeplab with single scale branch)